 The program is hosted by Pontifícia Universidade Católica de São Paulo.
 PUC-SP is a private Catholic university of 23,000 students located in Perdizes, a neighborhood with easy public transportation, plenty of cheap eats, and a lively nightlife.
 The campus itself is small and friendly—on your way to class, you pass students studying, playing music, holding rallies, or just out enjoying the sunshine.

 Share a conveniently located apartment with CET peers and local Brazilian students.
 Apartments are a 15-minute walk from campus and are equipped with all the basics.
 And you live in Perdizes, a residential neighborhood with tree-lined streets that have everything you could need: a farmers’ market, several grocery stores, restaurants, gyms, running and biking trails.

 Sharing an apartment with a local student from PUC-SP can teach you everything you need to know about Brazilian college life.
-Where to get the best pastel (pastry turnover).
+Where to find the best pão de queijo (cheese bread) for on-the-go snacking.
+What mobile apps are used locally.
 Which trails to hike in Ibirapuera Park.
-Where to get the official jersey for your favorite futebol team (and whom to cheer for!).
 Some roommates even invite CET students back to their home for dinner or a weekend away, giving them a glimpse of Brazilian family life, too.
 It’s no wonder students often tell us that their roommate is “one of the best parts of the program.”